Martyn Percy: Ordained ministry

 Percy was ordained in the Church of England as a deacon in 1990 and as a priest in 1991.
 From 1990 to 1994, he served his curacy at St Andrew's Church, Bedford in the Diocese of St Albans.
 He was then chaplain of Christ's College, Cambridge from 1994, and director of studies for theology and religion at Sidney Sussex College, Cambridge from 1995.
 From 1997 to 2004, he the founding director of the Lincoln Theological Institute; initially independent, it became part of the University of Manchester in 2003.
 In addition, he was an honorary curate of Holy Trinity Millhouses in the Diocese of Sheffield, and an honorary canon of Sheffield Cathedral.

 Cuddesdon

 From 2004 to 2014, Percy was Principal of Ripon College Cuddesdon, an Anglican theological college near Oxford.
 During his tenure, the college expanded significantly by incorporating the Oxford Ministry Course and the West of England Ministerial Training Course, becoming the largest centre for Anglican ordination training in the United Kingdom.
 Percy also oversaw the construction of the Bishop Edward King Chapel and a new education centre, Harriet Monsell House.
-Under his leadership, the college moved from a liberal catholic ethos to a more theologically broad and centrist position within the Church of England.

 During Percy's tenure, the multi-award-winning Bishop Edward King Chapel (shortlisted for the Stirling Prize in 2013) and a new education centre (Harriet Monsell House) were built.